-A current student may obtain a maximum of five unofficial (personal) copies of his or her Trine University transcript at no charge while attending the University.
+A current student may obtain unofficial (personal) copies of his or her Trine University transcript at no charge while attending the University.
 All official transcripts which bear the registrar's signature and school seal are available at an additional cost.
-Additional unofficial transcripts are also available at additional cost.